Is there a minimum GRE and GPA?

 Yes.
 The GRE or the GMAT is required of all applicants.

 We strongly recommend taking the test by December 1st for applicants who apply by the scholarship deadline.
 It is recommended to take the test by June 15th for the July 1st deadline.
-We are unable to guarantee that we will be able to evaluate and make a decision on the application for those applicants who take the test after the recommended dates.
-In that case, the application could be deferred to the next semester for consideration.
+We are unable to guarantee that we can fully evaluate and make a decision on the application for those who take the test after the recommended dates.
+In such cases, the application may be deferred to the next cohort for consideration.

 When registering for the GRE or GMAT test, applicants should use the following institution codes: GRE 4852 or GMAT 389-CL-24.
 An applicant does not need to list a department code.